-Amendments were made to the Australian Education Act 2013 and subsequent regulations.
-As such, schools do not require parents/carers/guardians to provide active consent for students to be included in the NCCD nor is there an option for parents/carers/guardians to request their child not be included (e.g. an opt-out option).
+Amendments were made to the Australian Education Act 2013 and subsequent Regulations.
+As such, schools do not require parents/carers/guardians to provide active consent for students to be included in the NCCD.
+Nor is there an option for parents/carers/guardians to request their child not be included (opt-out option).